Things not to do in Prague: 14 local tourist traps

 2. Narrowest street in Prague

 Karlovy lázně is a name for the biggest club in Central Europe.
 It´s situated just a stone throw from Charles Bridge.
 The ugly neon lights can be seen right from the bridge (who allowed that??!!).
 Couple years back this historical building got redesigned into a 5-floors club.
 It´s a big tourist attraction but don’t expect much.
 It is just a money factory with no added value.
-Locals avoid weird places like this.
+Just discrediting one of the most beautiful parts of the city center.

 Tourist traps in Prague